Record Mercedes-Benz sales, but Daimler charges put brakes on profit

 "Our goal is to ensure solid net liquidity to protect the necessary investments, and at the same time to pay attractive dividends,'' Chief Financial Officer Harald Wilhelm said.

-Alongside taking hefty charges to end 2019, the company slashed its dividend by 72% to 0.90 euros per share.
+Alongside taking hefty charges to end 2019, the company slashed its dividend by 72 percent to 0.90 euros per share.

 CLICK HERE TO READ MORE ON FOX BUSINESS